HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ![QUADRATIC RDD P](https://github.com/user-attachments/assets/8d4350b5-409b-44e4-957e-6f23781f2ddf)

+Once again even after using a quadratic model, our RDD estimate once again has no significant effect on property crimes.
+On top of that, in this model, the effect is now moving in the opposite direction so instead of crime increasing due to daylights savings like it was in the linear model, in the quadratic model daylight savings is decreasing crime even though it is a very insignificant effect.

 ### Quadratic regression discontinuity design regression for violent crimes
+After the linear fit appeared not to be the best model for violent crimes, we will now try to improve the model by including quadratics as polynomials make the model more flexible and can potentially help us catch patterns beyond linearity.
+This time we keep the interaction between days and after_dst and keep controlling for the day of the week, but we also add the days variable with a quadratic form using the I() function as well as adding a form of the interaction between days and after_dst where days takes on a quadratic form.

 ```
 summary(lm(violentcrimes ~ days*after_dst + I(days^2) + I(days^2):after_dst + dayofweek, data = RDD))
 ```

 ![QUADRATIC RDD V](https://github.com/user-attachments/assets/8fb6dec8-67c7-43d7-9344-7d22f53393cf)

+Unfortunately, again it seems to be a similar story to the linear model as our RDD estimate once again has no significant effect on property crimes.
+For violent crimes, there seems to be the slightest bit of significance for the RDD estimate as the average number of violent crimes increases by approximately 0.89 when the threshold value is passed.
+However, the model still doesn’t seem to be too effective so I don’t think we can claim that daylight saving time has a significant effect on violent crimes in this scenario.

 ## Difference-in-Difference Estimation